Jubatian/rrpge-spec/specs/userlib/charw.rst

 If the character to write is an ASCII-7 character, takes 180 cycles, otherwise it depends on the table used (see us_idfutf32).

+Uses PRAM pointer 3, which is not preserved.

 0xE112: Byte, CPU RAM get next index